 In the twenty-first century, music defies boundaries.
 Composers and performers now consistently stretch their art beyond the strictures of traditional instruments and sounds, and sometimes even beyond the realm of sound itself into such areas as movement and interactive media.
 Meanwhile, music has become a topic of cutting-edge scholarly work in such diverse disciplines as computer science, history, neuroscience, philosophy, psychology, and sociocultural anthropology.

 The Music Program fully embraces this reality.
 Our faculty engage with multiple disciplines in our scholarly work, creative work, and teaching.
-The Program maintains key participation in the extant and proposed concentrations in Anthropology, African studies, Peace Studies, and Sound and Music Computing, as well as curricular synergies with Film, Theater, and Interactive Media.
+The Program maintains key participation in the extant and proposed minors in Anthropology, African studies, Peace Studies, and Sound and Music Computing, as well as curricular synergies with Film, Theater, and Interactive Media.

 Local and Regional Connections